 Rovo is available in all Atlassian products by default.
 Users have multiple methods to engage with the AI, each offering different levels of complexity and interaction:

-It’s also worth noting that Rovo’s Natural Language Processing (NLP) capabilities are more responsive to precise queries.
-Clear and specific prompts (e.g., using “Xray test plans” instead of “tasks”) consistently yield better, more accurate results.
-A valuable tip to maximize the tool’s potential.
+Rovo’s Natural Language Processing (NLP) capabilities are more responsive to precise queries.
+Clear and specific prompts, such as using “Xray test plans” instead of “tasks”, consistently yield more accurate and actionable results.

-Overall, Rovo demonstrates strong performance in cross-system data retrieval and intelligent search, with room for deeper integration into Xray’s specialized data structure.
+Overall, Rovo demonstrates strong performance in cross-system data retrieval and intelligent search, with potential for deeper integration into Xray’s specialized data structure over time.

-Despite the limitations, Rovo offers powerful search and creation capabilities that can immediately benefit Xray users, especially for quick visibility and documentation retrieval.
+Within its current integration scope, Rovo already offers powerful search and content creation capabilities that can immediately benefit Xray users—particularly for discovery, visibility, and documentation-driven workflows.

 Rovo can be an efficient, conversational entry point for finding specific testing artifacts based on descriptive language, bypassing manual JQL construction.